Project Engineer Must-Have Resume Skills and Keywords

 We designed the ZipRecruiter Career Keyword Mapper to help you solve this problem and hopefully improve your resume.
 Using machine learning tools paired with industry research, our Marketplace Research Team helped analyze millions of job postings and resumes to identify the most important keywords related to Project Engineer jobs.
 Our goal is to help you discover opportunities to improve your resume or to help you understand what skills and qualifications you need to be a Project Engineer or to advance your career into beyond this role.

 Employers require a broad range of skills and qualifications in their descriptions of Project Engineer positions.
-The top three keywords make up 48.66% of the total set of top terms.
+The top three keywords make up 49.48% of the total set of top terms.
 Look to the Resume Checklist below to see how Project Management, Technical, and Project Engineering shares stack up against the share from resumes.
-Communication Skills, Innovation and Documentation represent an additionally healthy share of the employer Project Engineer job postings with their combined total of 25.13%.
-At 26.2%, Collaboration, MS Office, Auto Delivery, and Compliance appear far less frequently, but are still a significant portion of the 10 top Project Engineer skills and requirements according to employers.
+Communication Skills, Innovation and Collaboration are still quite important, but a smaller sliceof the employer Project Engineer job postings with their combined total of 24.82%.
+At 25.69%, Documentation, MS Office, Auto Delivery, and Compliance appear far less frequently, but are still a significant portion of the 10 top Project Engineer skills and requirements according to employers.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Project Engineer job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Project Engineer on their resumes.